Emerge/level-subkey/README.md

 ## todo

-* Alias Process Way
-  * transparent alias: all operations on an alias will be passed to a real key.
-  * let the alias.value point to the real key.
-+ loading state
 + index the integer and json object key on some subkey.
   * mechanism:1
     + customize precodec in subkey()'s options